 I really enjoyed this book.
 The world is very thoroughly built; all possible questions are answered, it all seems possible, the way their magic works is logical and that makes the novel very believable en realistic.

 The characters are really well thought out, they are all unique; they don’t blend together when you’re reading.
 The characters make faults and have flaws but they also have merits and good intentions and that makes it such a good story.
 Kvothe is arrogant, selfish, impulsive and rash but I still like him.
 He’s not the personification of everything 'Good' in that world; he’s not a real Hero.

 Rothfuss' writing is vivid, smooth and compelling with delightful descriptions and evocative language; it all makes for a wonderful, intriguing novel.

 The story sucked me right in.
 It took me some time to really understand what was going on but I kept going because it is just so well written.
 It’s a real page-turner and I found myself wanting to read the whole night through.

 But it is a very slow story.
-Not a lot happens in this rather big book.
-He could have cut 200 pages easily and it would have kept the story going.
-Reading about his money problems or his problems with Denna yet again couldn’t interest me at all.
+Reading about Kvothe's money problems or his imagined problems with Denna (unbearable storyline) yet again couldn’t interest me at all.
 Rothfuss definitely likes to meander.
+A lot.

-Secondly, even though this is definitely the story of how a boy becomes a legend; it’s all a bit too incidental for my tastes.
+Secondly, even though this is definitely the story of how a boy becomes a legend; Kvothe is good at everything and that's just unbelievable.